 Tiger sharks are not finicky eaters.
 Fisherman have found license plates, oil canes, old tires, cow’s hoofs, and more in their stomachs!

 8.)
-Southern hemisphere tiger sharks mate from November to January.
-Northern sharks mate from March to May.
+Southern hemisphere tiger sharks mate from November – January.
+Northern sharks mate from March – May.

 9.)
 Eggs develop inside the mother’s womb and pregnancy lasts around 16 months and ends with 20 – 90 baby tiger sharks!
 Most of these sharks will not survive to adulthood.

 10.)
-They are heavily harvested for their skin, fins, and meat.
+They are heavily harvested for their skin, fins, oil, and meat.
 Their livers contain very high levels of vitamin A, which is processed into fish oil supplements.
 They have very low repopulation rates, and as such makes them highly susceptible to fishing pressures.
-They are listed as near threatened throughout their range by the IUCN.
+They are listed as Near Threatened throughout their range by the IUCN.